EK-W/Rainbow/notes.md

 #TO DO:
 - ~~Write an implementation in rainbowFactory.~~
-- Separate it into multiple files.
+- ~~Separate it into multiple files.~~
-- Separate headers into folder
+- ~~Separate headers into folder~~
+- Allow setting of starting points
+- Consider moving back to working with coords instead of pixels
+- Create functions to aid setting up configuration structs
+- Make function naming schemes more like SDL, always beginning with their "class" type.
 - Make a struct rainbowSetup which includes function pointers to each of the customizable generation functions
 	- Make there be default rainbowSetup functions and then functions to change each function.
 	- Hey uhhhhh how are we gonna deal with struct definitions??